meet the midwife

 • We value culturally sensitive care to serve many different families

 Bismillah!
-In 2004 I was studying anthropology in New Orleans, and I particularly loved a course on the anthropology of sexuality and reproduction.
-We read a study on childbirth support in Mexican hospitals.
+In 2004 I was studying anthropology in New Orleans, and in a course on the anthropology of reproduction I read a study on childbirth support in Mexican hospitals.
 I was struck not only by the better birth outcomes for the people who had doula support, but by the fact that even the women who labored alone but with a researcher taking notes behind a curtain had better outcomes than women who weren’t part of the study and were laboring completely alone.
 Just the fact that there was someone there with a woman through her labor made a difference.

 Flash forward to 2009, when I was studying Arabic in Doha, Qatar.
-I met a doula named Sara, serving women in a medical system that did not value labor support.
+I met a doula named Sara, serving women in a high tech, low touch medical system and committed to improving women's experiences.
 She lit a fire in me to make birthwork my own.
 In 2010 I trained with the doula support organization ToLabor in Boston and quickly plunged into the world of childbirth and grassroots reproductive health.

+I attended some amazing births as a doula, but I also saw so many of my clients treated like numbers, stripped of their agency, and even subjected to obstetric abuse.
+After supporting births in the hospital, I decided to become the kind, patient, and curious home birth provider that I knew families deserved.
 In 2013 I began my midwifery training with Womancraft Midwifery in Amherst, MA, and spent two years in an apprenticeship with Boston midwife Khadijah Cisse.
-In 2014, she was my midwife at my home birth.
-In 2018 I finished a second apprenticeship at the high-volume Concord Birth Center in Concord, NH, graduated from the MEAC accredited National Midwifery Institute with a Certificate in Midwifery, and received my Certified Professional Midwife (CPM) credential from the North American Registry of Midwives (NARM).
+In 2014, she was my midwife for my daughter's birth.
+In 2018 I finished a second apprenticeship at the high-volume Concord Birth Center in Concord, NH with Kate Hartwell and Cindy Owen, graduated from the MEAC-accredited National Midwifery Institute with a Certificate in Midwifery, and received my Certified Professional Midwife (CPM) credential from the North American Registry of Midwives (NARM).

-After a year of practice in New Hampshire, I relocated to New Jersey in the fall of 2019.
-I now serve the greater Philadelphia and Central/South Jersey area, providing compassionate care, connecting with community, and catching babes.
+After a year of practice in New Hampshire, I relocated to New Jersey just in time for COVID, and quickly grew my midwifery practice in the Philly and Central Jersey area.

-Among the many things I love to be and do, I'm a mother, a beekeeper, permaculture microfarmer, seeker, knitter, and avid reader.
-When I’m not at a birth, you'll find me foraging for mushrooms with my dog, growing persimmons, or reading dystopian novels.
+Among the many things I love to be and do, I'm a mother and wife and friend to amazing people, a permaculture microfarmer, seeker, knitter, and avid reader.
+When I’m not at a birth, you'll find me bringing someone a jar of soup, foraging for mushrooms, growing persimmons, or reading dystopian novels.

 • Functional Maternity with Sarah Thompson, 2026